 The parties have to try their best to agree on the bargaining process arrangement as soon as possible after bargaining has been initiated.
-The Code of Good Faith in Collective Bargaining has a section on the bargaining process arrangement and you can use our bargaining process arrangement template to help you reach agreement on the bargaining process.
+The Code of Good Faith in Collective Bargaining has a section on the bargaining process arrangement to help you reach agreement on the bargaining process.

 Once the bargaining process arrangement is done, it’s time to start considering the claims made by the other party and the interests of your own team.

 You don’t have to have an information agreement, but it can be useful.
 If employers and unions can agree on information to be provided on a regular basis, they don’t have to argue relevance on a case-by-case basis.
 An information agreement may need to be reviewed from time-to-time.

 The following things can be included: